Writing is a valuable communication skill, no matter what we do in life. Just to name a few of the uses a small farmer might have for writing:

 - Find a helpful organization tool.
 There’s no reason to waste time searching for missing notes or battling research chaos.
 We can make our writing times much more productive by choosing a tool to keep notes and manuscripts organized.
 (We recommend Scrivener for both research and writing.)

 - Schedule a writing time.
 Writing requires frequent practice, just like everything else in life.
 Setting aside a block of time in the day to write guards us from letting this skill slide in a futile attempt to meet the demands of the urgent.
+What to write?
+Try the daily prompts in Write Something Every Day, suitable for writers of all ages.
+(Free sample pages are available for preview.)

 Notice that there is no special secret here—these five suggestions are within easy reach of anyone determined to improve their skills.